sohaib1khan/home_server_setup/README.md

-"This guide will demonstrate my personal home lab setup and my ongoing efforts to improve it.
+This guide will demonstrate my personal home lab setup and my ongoing efforts to improve it.
 I like to experiment with new technologies and incorporate them into my infrastructure whenever possible.
 Currently, I am utilizing containers (docker/podman) to host my favorite applications.

 ## Server Configuration: